Quick answer

 The points of issue

-- First edition, 1984, a Sierra Club Books / Pantheon co-publication; illustrated by Jennifer Dewey; issued in hardcover
+- First edition, 1984, a Sierra Club Books / Pantheon Books co-publication (New York), illustrated by Jennifer Dewey and written with Ted Major

 How Sierra Club / Pantheon marked a first edition